 Noah’s ark was built by humble amateurs, the Titanic by skilled but arrogant experts professionals that claimed it was unsinkable.
 Yet, which one would you embark on?
 We learn that having abilities not always yield the best of results.
 Godly qualities, though, always produce good fruitage.
 When serving in any facet of the ministry or special service, do we let our humility outshine our ability? (https://www.historyonthenet.com/the-titanic-why-did-people-believe-titanic-was-unsinkable)

-Brother A: he is an seasoned and spiritual elder, graduated from MTS years ago, great speaker, extremely eloquent, very humble and approachable.
-But works fulltime secularly, is in debt, and is not pioneering at the moment.
-Brother B: he is a spiritual brother serving as elder, SKE graduate, just an average speaker but humble and approachable.
+Brother A: He is a seasoned and spiritual elder, graduated from MTS years ago, great speaker, extremely eloquent, very humble and approachable.
+But he has a full-time job, is in debt, and is not pioneering at the moment.
+Brother B: He is a spiritual brother serving as an elder, SKE graduate, just an average speaker but humble and approachable.
 He being pioneering for many years and is ready to take on an assignment whenever is needed.
 Now, there’s a need for a new circuit overseer.
-Who do you think the branch is going to call between these two brothers?
-Jehovah doesn't necessary use the ones that have special abilities but the spiritual ones that have special availability.
+Who do you think the branch is going to call between these two recommended brothers?
+Jehovah doesn't necessarily use the ones that have special abilities but the spiritual ones that have special availability.

 Chinese teacher Confucius once said: "What you do not want to be done to you, do not do to others."
 Many still believe a person has done his moral duty simply by refraining from doing any harm to others.
 Although this Confucian code of conduct has its merits, the Bible goes a step further by addressing a more profound dimension of human behavior and interaction.
 Rather than just instructing Christians not to do bad to others, Jesus Christ took it to the next level teaching that all things that you want men to do to you, you also must likewise do to them.—Matthew 7:12.
 Which of the two would you say come from a superior source of wisdom?